 The Escrow Holder Won't:

-• Meet lender's requirements as noted in the escrow agreement
+• Meet the bank's standards as written in the escrow agreement

 • Obtain title insurance policy